nacrossweb/ios_permissions_example/README.md

 <key>NSLocationWhenInUseUsageDescription</key>
 <string>This is a very clear and convincing explanation of why this app needs to know the users location</string>
 ```
- - Trigger a request for permission to make use of the users current location (whilst the app is running in the foreground) at an appropriate time.
+ - At an appropriate time trigger a request for permission to make use of the users current location (whilst the app is running in the foreground)
 ```swift
 manager.requestWhenInUseAuthorization()
 ```

-An app that requires access whilst the app is *not running* should do the following.
+An app that requires access even while the app is *not running* should do the following.

 1. Add the following lines to the `Info.plist`